Demetra Hampton

-Demetra Lisa Ann Hampton (born June 15, 1968) is an American actress and model.
-She is best known for portraying the character of Valentina in the eponymous Italian television series.
-Born in Philadelphia, Pennsylvania, she first began her career as a model in New York City, before being chosen for the character and moving to Italy.
-She went on to appear in films such as Three Columns in the News (1990), Kreola (1993), National Lampoon's Last Resort (1994) and Chicken Park (1994).
+Demetra Lisa Ann Hampton (born June 15, 1968) is an American actress.
+She is best known for portraying the title role in the Italian television series Valentina.

+Born in Philadelphia, Pennsylvania, Hampton began her career as a model in New York City, before being chosen for the character and moving to Italy.
+She went on to appear in 1990s films such as Three Columns in the News, Kreola, National Lampoon's Last Resort and Chicken Park.
 In 2001, after working on the film, Gabriel, Hampton went on a hiatus from acting until 2012 when she appeared in the Italian comedy, Good as You.

 Career

 Former gymnast, Hampton began her career in New York City where she worked as a model.
 While on vacation in Los Angeles, an Italian film agent who was casting the television series Valentina (1989) and was looking for an actress to portray the main character.
 She took photos of Hampton and sent them to the producer Angelo Rizzoli.
 Hampton was sent to Milan the next day and was immediately cast in role of Valentina.